sbb-design-systems/lyne-components/src/components/sbb-no-results/readme.md

-The component renders a `sbb-title` (which can be provided via property or slot) and a subtitle paragraph using the default style of `sbb-no-results` component.
-Optionally, the user can provide other elements such as a sbb-image to provide an image, a paragraph to provide an error code, and a sbb-button to provide a custom action.
+The component renders an `sbb-title` (which can be provided via property or slot) and a subtitle paragraph using the default style of `sbb-no-results` component.
+Optionally, the user can provide other elements such as an `sbb-image` to provide an image, a paragraph to provide an error code, and an `sbb-button` to provide a custom action.

 ## Usage